 - Air in the pool pump's water lines

 The most common cause of foamy pool water is a drop in calcium hardness levels in your pool.
-This is more casually known as soft water.
-Another, more common-sense reason for suds in the water is due to cleaning products.
-Pool owners who are looking to clean the tiles near the water line or the vinyl liner of their above-ground pool use detergents that often leave suds on the top of the pool.
+This is more casually known as "soft water."
+Another, more common-sense reason for suds in the water is due to cleaning products: pool owners who are cleaning the tiles near the water line of an in-ground pool, or the vinyl liner of an above-ground pool, may use detergents that often leave suds on the top of the water.
 The same residues that cause a film on the top of the water can also cause foamy pool water.

-A film on the top of the water can be an early indicator of a sanitizer problem in your swimming pool.
-Immediately run the filter and shock the swimming pool, because it's likely that the water is becoming cloudy if a film is starting to appear over the surface.
+A surface film on the top of the water can be an early indicator of a sanitizer problem in your swimming pool.
+Immediately run the filter and shock the swimming pool water—it's likely that the water will soon become cloudy if a film is starting to appear on the surface.
 To do so, add 1 gallon of liquid shock for every 7,000 gallons of pool water and broadcast it over the surface.
 Run the filter for 24 hours continuously.